 PROGRAM 3-1 SUPPORT FOR EXISTING HOMELESS SHELTERS AND PERSONS EXPERIENCING HOMELESSNESS.
-The County shall continue to pursue State and federal funds available to the County, private donations, and volunteer assistance to support existing shelters (e.g., maintenance; operation, including rent, but excluding staff; insurance; utilities; and furnishings) at least twice during the planning period.
+The County shall continue to pursue State and federal funds available to the County, private donations, and volunteer assistance to support existing shelters (e.g., maintenance; operation, including rent, but excluding staff; insurance; utilities; and furnishings).

-As the consolidated plan is updated every five years, the County shall review the need for additional shelter facilities and services and implement opportunities to provide additional shelter that are identified during the consolidated plan update process.
+As the consolidated plan is updated every five years, the County shall review the need for additional shelter facilities and services.
 The County shall pursue the development of additional shelters, when funds become available, in underserved areas of the county (e.g., Lodi, Manteca, Tracy, and Stockton planning areas).
 The County shall continue to provide supportive services and case management, such as health assessment, treatment, and referral; life skills and job training; schooling for homeless children; and childcare.
 In addition, the County will provide temporary housing for individuals with special needs (abused and/or abandoned seniors, individuals who may be at physical or psychological risk, mentally ill homeless, those with AIDS or other debilitating illnesses; etc.) in board and care homes.

 Additionally, the County shall continue to collaborate with nonprofit housing providers and the Housing Authority to facilitate alternative shelter arrangements for farmworkers, seniors, persons with disabilities, the homeless, extremely low-income persons, and other special-needs groups, and will continue to fund local food banks and clothing closets through the provision of vouchers through the General Relief Program for emergency housing or other housing assistance, food, clothing, and other personal necessities.
-The County will outreach to nonprofit housing providers at least annually.

-Responsible Party: Community Development, Human Services, Public Health, Veteran's Services, Department of Aging, Children's Services, Behavioral Health Services, Housing Authority, Employment Development Department Funding: State and federal funds (e.g., Emergency Shelter Grants, State Proposition 63 funds, Shelter Plus Care and Supportive Housing grants), State and federal funds (e.g., Emergency Shelter Grants), local, State, federal funds, General Fund Timeframe: Review funding opportunities annually and pursue funds as opportunities become available, at least three times during the planning period.
-Review the need for additional shelter facilities every five years and implement opportunities to facilitate the development of shelter facilities that are identified during the consolidated plan update process.
-Collaborate with nonprofit housing providers on an ongoing basis, conducting outreach to nonprofit housing providers at least annually.
-Quantified Objective: Shelters to serve 100 752 individuals
+Responsible Party: Community Development, Human Services, Public Health, Veteran's

+Services, Department of Aging, Children's Services, Behavioral Health Services, Housing Authority, Employment Development Department

+Funding: State and federal funds (e.g., Emergency Shelter Grants, State Proposition

+63 funds, Shelter Plus Care and Supportive Housing grants), State and federal funds (e.g., Emergency Shelter Grants), local, State, federal funds, become available.
+Review the need for additional shelter facilities every five years.
+Collaborate with nonprofit housing providers on an ongoing basis.